 - 3 In the dialog box that appears, choose a destination folder for your project. - 4 The available example projects are displayed in the workspace window.
 Select one of the projects, and if it is not the active project (highlighted in bold), right-click it and choose Set as Active from the context menu. - 5 To view the project settings, select the project and choose Project>Options.
 Verify the settings for General Options>Target>Device and Debugger>Setup>Driver.
-As for other settings, the project is set up to suit the target system you selected.

-For more information about the C-SPY options and how to configure C-SPY to interact with the target board, see the C-SPY® Debugging Guide for RX.

-Click OK to close the project Options dialog box.
+As for other settings, the project is set up to suit the target system you selected. - For more information about the C-SPY options and how to configure C-SPY to interact with the target board, see the C-SPY® Debugging Guide for RISC-V. - Click OK to close the project Options dialog box.

-To compile and link the application, choose Project>Make or click the Make button.

-To start C-SPY, choose Project>Download and Debug or click the Download and Debug button.
-If C-SPY fails to establish contact with the target system, see the C-SPY® Debugging Guide for RX.
+- 6 To compile and link the application, choose Project>Make or click the Make button. - 7 To start C-SPY, choose Project>Download and Debug or click the Download and Debug button.

-8 Choose Debug>Go or click the Go button to start the application.

-Click the Stop button to stop execution.
+- Choose Debug>Go or click the Go button to start the application. - Click the Stop button to stop execution.